KiaraGrouwstra/trader/README.md

 Extra:
 - switch to akka
+- exchange tests as data, so it knows beforehand which exchanges are missing certain functionality
 - make smarter:
 	- move across exchanges (when needed/available)
 	- cancel orders if they'd no longer expect fill / be profitable